aramistech/aramistech-website/replit.md

 - June 27, 2025.
 Removed all live chat systems (Tawk.to and Gemini chatbot) per user request - website now focuses on core lead generation through contact forms, exit intent popup, and consultation forms with email notifications to sales@aramistech.com
 - June 27, 2025.
 Integrated ChatGPT-powered chatbot with OpenAI API - provides intelligent customer service assistant with AramisTech branding, professional responses about IT services, and lead generation focus
 - June 27, 2025.
 Updated chatbot branding from "Powered by ChatGPT" to "Tech With A Personal Touch" for family-business feel matching AramisTech's personal service approach
+- June 27, 2025.
+Enhanced chatbot button with outer glow hover effect using purple and blue gradients for improved user engagement
 ```

 ## User Preferences